chrismytton/chrismytton.github.io/_posts/2012-12-17-slow-dotfiles.markdown

 I made this change on my faster work laptop, which doesn't suffer as much with the slow startup.
-When I got round to pulling the changes down to my Air the difference was *very* noticable, new shells pop into existance in under a second, like they should.
+When I got round to pulling the changes down to my Air the difference was *very* noticeable, new shells pop into existence in under a second, like they should.

 It's been 6 months since I made the commit which began the slowdown.
 I've been putting up with slow shell startups for all that time, when actually it only took a